sureshpandiyan1/whaly/readme.md

 whaly is the easy way to write a browser-based selenium scripts.It's fully focused on the words, because words better than codes.it's written in ruby language.it's only compatible for linux platform.

+## pre-release version

+    v1.0.4

+# Pre-requisite

+    BEFORE YOU USE WHALY

+    - need to install ruby interpreter
+    - following gem package need to install - selenium-webdriver

 ## you can install via gem & guidelines how to use whaly gem

     gem install whaly